openlegend/core-rules/core/SRD.md

 -   **Power Level 6** - You can animate a single creature.
 Your attribute score must be equal to or greater than the highest attribute score of the creature you’re animating.
 With a successful invocation, the creature comes into existence with the **Charmed** (Minor Charm) bane already in effect (no roll is required).

 -   **Power Level 8** - You can animate a group of creatures: Either 10 creatures with a max attribute of 2, or 5 creatures with a max attribute of 3, or 2 creatures with a max attribute of 5.
-In addition, the automatically invoked <strong>Charmed</strong> bane is a Major Charm instead of Minor Charm.
+In addition, the automatically invoked **Charmed** bane is a Major Charm instead of Minor Charm.

 ## Aura